 Even if you’ve been told that your cornea isn’t suitable for contacts, don’t give up – you may be a great candidate for scleral lenses.
-Talk to Dr. Stephen Carr and Dr. Evan Tirado about a consultation for sclerals.
+Talk to our team of eye doctors about a consultation for sclerals.
 A detailed eye exam and medical history may be done in order to determine the best course of action for you.

 Ready to get fitted for scleral lenses or need more information?
-Schedule a consultation with Dr. Stephen Carr and Dr. Evan Tirado and we’ll help find the best solution to treat your condition.
-Contact The Scleral Lens and Keratoconus Center at EyeCare Associates today and let us help you get the proper care and visual clarity you deserve.
+Schedule a consultation with our team of eye doctors and we’ll help find the best solution to treat your condition.
+Contact EyeCare Associates today and let us help you get the proper care and visual clarity you deserve.